aagontuk/brainfused/README.md

 ### Building the interpreter ###

-To build the interpreter run `make`
+To build the interpreter and the compiler run `make`

 ### Running the interpreter ###